-The traffic enforcement officers on overtime would do enforcement in high traffic crash areas.
+The Dedicated Impaired Driving Enforcement officers would do enforcement in high traffic crash areas.
+They would assist with serious injury and fatal crash investigation.

 The traffic enforcement officers would identify a high crash area and look for solutions to reduce crashes through targeted enforcement combined with education initiatives and any engineering solutions.